Frequently Asked Questions (FAQ)

 How many operating systems supported by KillDisk?

-KillDisk is a DOS program and it does not matter which operating system is installed on the machine.
-If you can boot in DOS mode (from boot diskette for example), you can erase any drives independently of Operating System installed.
+It does not matter which operating system is installed on the machine.
+If you can boot machine using supplied bootable disk (from CD/DVD or USB disk), you can erase any drives independently of Operating System installed.
 The only requirement is that machine be a standard PC (Intel-architecture, not PPC, not ARM, not MIPS).

 Does KillDisk run on any computer?